Killer Khan: Personal life

+After retiring from wrestling, Khan ran numerous restaurants and bars in Tokyo.

-Khan had a role as a bodyguard in the movie 3 Ninjas Kick Back, and a cameo in 2006 Japanese special effects action series Lion-Maru G. Khan currently owns a restaurant in Tokyo, Japan.
-He is married to Cindy Ozawa of Lutz, Florida, though the two live on separate continents.
-He has three children: Yukie, Yoshiko, and David Masato.
+Khan had a role as a bodyguard in the movie 3 Ninjas Kick Back, and a cameo in 2006 Japanese special effects action series Lion-Maru G. Khan owned a restaurant in Tokyo, Japan, before his death.
+He was married to Cindy Ozawa of Lutz, Florida, though the two lived on separate continents.
+He had three children: Yukie, Yoshiko, and David Masato.
 All of them reside in the United States.

-On December 9, 2020, around 5:00 PM, Khan was involved in a hit and run at his hometown of Tokyo, Japan.
+On December 9, 2020, around 5:00 PM, Khan was involved in a hit and run in his hometown of Tokyo, Japan.
 According to authorities in the Shinjuku Ward, he allegedly struck a woman who was riding a bike in the Hyakunincho area, then fled the scene.
 The woman suffered a broken tooth in the accident and sustained other injuries that took about a month to heal.
 Khan later apologized for the incident and stated that he was in a hurry to get to his restaurant.
 He was not charged nor prosecuted.

+Death

+Khan died from an aortic dissection on December 29, 2023, at the age of 76.
+According to a statement released by New Japan Pro-Wrestling, Khan died after collapsing at one of his bars in Tokyo.